atishshahrouniyar/himalayan-coders/Readme.md

-# ResearchMatch - Student-Professor Research Matching Platform
+# MatchEd - Student-Professor Research Matching Platform

 A full-stack web application that connects students with professors whose research areas align with their interests, and helps professors discover students that match their active projects.